 The views expressed in this article are those of the authors and do not necessarily represent the views or policies of the U.S. Environmental Protection Agency.
 It has been subjected to the Agency’s review and has been approved for publication.
 Note that approval does not signify that the contents necessarily reflect the views of the Agency.

+I use the following disclaimer in my articles.
+Perhaps, most people in our division use it:

+Disclaimer:

+The views expressed in this paper are those of the authors and do not necessarily represent the views or policies of the U.S. EPA.
+Mention of trade names or commercial products does not constitute endorsement or recommendation for use.

 REFERENCES

 Appel, K.W., Bash, J.O., Fahey, K.M., Foley, K.M., Gilliam, R.C., Hogrefe, C., Hutzell, W.T., Kang, D., Mathur, R., Murphy, B.N., 2021.
 The Community Multiscale Air Quality (CMAQ) model versions 5.3 and 5.3.
 1: system updates and evaluation.
 J Geoscientific Model Development 14, 2867-2897.